North Carolina Museum of Art Ready to Unveil Reimagined Galleries and a Special New Exhibit

 The North Carolina Museum of Art unveils its reimagined galleries during the fall of 2022 in conjunction with A Modern Vision: European Masterworks from The Phillips Collection.
 An opening weekend celebration is planned with a variety of events taking place Oct.
 7-9, including a free Come Hear NC-sponsored concert with Chatham County Line, Rissi Palmer, Diali Cissokho & Kaira Ba, Lakota John and Tumbao on Saturday, plus free admission to see A Modern Vision on Saturday and Sunday (the exhibit is otherwise ticketed, available to purchase now).

 The museum is open Wed.-Sun., 10am-5pm, with free admission to see most galleries and enjoy the outdoor park.
-See the museum's accessibility guide here
+See the museum's accessibility guide here.

 Note: Authored by David Menconi, this piece has been produced in partnership with Raleigh Arts .
-Menconi's next book,...
+Menconi's latest book,...
 View More

 Who's ready to rock?
-Live music is back in a big way this spring in the Raleigh area!
-Browse the biggest and best picks of...
+Live music is here in a big way this fall in the Raleigh area!
+Browse the biggest and best picks of the...
 View More

 Note: Authored by David Menconi, this piece has been produced in partnership with Raleigh Arts .
-Menconi's next book,...
+Menconi's latest book,...
 View More